-Due to the rapid increase in attendance and the slight change in demographics, Sam Rayburn students are given opportunities to successfully work together with various cultures.
+Sam Rayburn students are given opportunities to successfully work together with various cultures.
+Various cultures and ethnicities are regularly spotlighted and celebrated through a variety programs, clubs/organizations, course offerings, and course work.
 These opportunities give them real world experiences and prepare them for the diversity they will encounter in post-secondary education and in the careers of their choice.